MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/onprem-adfscompatibility.md

 [!include [banner](../includes/banner.md)]

 >[!IMPORTANT]
->It is necessary to have Local Agent 2.2.0 or greater installed and to service with Platform update 28 or later.
+>It is necessary to have Local Agent 2.2.0 or greater installed and to service with Platform update 28 for Finance and Operations or later.

 This topic explains how to use the same instance of Active Directory Federation Services (AD FS) for a Microsoft Dynamics 365 for Finance and Operations on-premises environment and for Microsoft Office 365.